xchem/fragalysis-backend/README.md

 `poetry lock && poetry install`, so if you're not interested in local environment and just want to update the lockfile, you can run just `poetry lock`.

->   **TODO**: at the time of writing (2023-07-21), this project is still on Python 3.7,
-    which means some packages that are needed for development (specifically `pre-commit`), have not been added to `pyproject.toml` due to version conflict.
-Once Python has been updated to more recent version they can be added to project requirements where they belong; until that time, instructions in section [Pre-commit](#pre-commit) are still relevant.

 ## Building and running (local)
-The backend is a Docker container image and can be build and deployed locally using `docker-compose`.
+The backend is a Docker container image and can be build and deployed locally using `docker-compose`: -

-The build relies on a legacy `requirements.txt` file (to avoid polluting the run-time container with material and packages it does not need), and you need to create this file using `poetry`.
-After any package dependency changes, and before any container image build you must **export** the poetry environment as a requirements.txt file using its `export` command.
-For example: -

-    poetry export --without-hashes --without dev --output requirements.txt

-This is done automatically in the CI process but you need to do it at least once prior to building locally.
-Once done you can then build the container image with `docker-compose``: -

     docker-compose build

 To run the application (which wil include deployment of the postgres and neo4j databases)
 run: -